-These carrot cookies with orange icing are soft and fluffy and perfect for Spring or the winter holidays.
-The cookies are filled with fresh shredded carrot and topped with a simple orange glaze and a pecan.
-These cookies can easily be made vegan as well!
+These carrot cake cookies are soft, fluffy and perfect for spring and the winter holidays.
+They are filled with fresh shredded carrot and topped with a simple orange glaze and a pecan.

 Carrot cookies with orange icing lined up and topped with a pecan halve